bluehood/benford_analysis/README.md

 # benford_analysis
-Forensic and data analytics toolset for testing conformity of data sets with Benford's law.
-Currently not public.
+Data analytics toolset for testing conformity of data sets with Benford's law.